Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 ### Step 3: Generate SSH key pair using ED25519 encryption

-ED25519 ssh keys are public preview now.
+ED25519 ssh keys are in *Public Preview*.
 You can use ED25519 or RSA keys.
 ED25519 ssh keys provides better security and performance.
 The following command creates an SSH key pair using ED25519 encryption with a fixed length of 256 bits:

 ```bash
 ssh-keygen -m PEM -t ed25519 -f $HOME/id_ed25519_levelup_key.pem -C "LevelUp Linux VM SSH Key"